klinquist/klinquist.github.io/waterheater.md

 I could publish or subscribe to any topic.
 That means I could publish payloads to `/desired`, changing the settings on anyone's water heater or thermostat.
 I really should have just renamed everyone's devices to **pwned.**

 Today, I had a call with Rheem, and talked about how I discovered what I did and gave them several recommendations.
-I told them that I didn't want anything in return.
+I told them I didn't want anything in return.
 I did request that they grant a user access to their own device's `/reported` topic, for nerdy data-gatherers like myself.